 The Communication Trust worked with the Better Communication Research Programme to develop the What Works database of evidenced interventions to support children's speech, language and communication.
 What Works is endorsed by the Royal College of Speech and Language Therapists.
 It supports practitioners to deliver evidence-informed interventions and approaches to support children and young people with speech, language and communication needs.

 Elklan courses are delivered by licensed tutors across the UK.
-The evidence-informed courses are aimed at practitioners to support their knowledge about how to support children's speech, language and communication.
+The evidence-informed courses are aimed at practitioners to support their knowledge about how to support toddler's speech, language and communication.
 Elklan have also developed a range of courses for parents.